 Taylor & Francis

-Hambacher, Elyse, "Resisting Punitive School Discipline (In Press)" (2018).
+Hambacher, Elyse, "Resisting punitive school discipline: perspectives and practices of exemplary urban elementary teachers" (2017).
 International Journal of Qualitative Studies in Education.
 100.